 On August 4, 2008, the Academy entered into a three-year contract with the Kalamazoo Regional Educational Service Agency Board of Education to charter a public school academy.
 The contract requires the Academy to act exclusively as a governmental agency and not undertake any action inconsistent with its status as an entity authorized to receive state school aid funds pursuant to the State Constitution.
 The Kalamazoo Regional Educational Service Agency Board of Education is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws, along with performing accounting and administrative tasks.
 The Academy pays the Kalamazoo Regional Educational Service Agency Board of Education 3 percent of unrestricted state aid as administrative fees.
-Total administrative fees for the year ended June 30, 2013 were approximately \$10,800.
+Total administrative fees for the year ended June 30, 2014 were approximately \$9,700.

-On May 11, 2011, the Academy amended its contract with the Kalamazoo Regional Education Service Agency Board of Education to extend the contract for an additional three years, terminating on August 3, 2014, and will be pursued to extend again during the year.
+On May 11, 2011, the Academy amended its contract with the Kalamazoo Regional Education Service Agency Board of Education to extend the contract for an additional three years, terminating on August 3, 2014.